snu-sf-class/sf202401/README.md

 ## Announcements

+- Jul.
+3: The grade is disclosed.
+See eTL.
 Claim mails only before 18/06/2024 15:59:59 will be responded.
 - Jun.
 17: Final result is uploaded (see eTL).
 Claims : until **Jun 18 15:59:59**.
 - Jun.
 15: Assignment 6 result is uploaded (see eTL).
 Claims : until **Jun 17**.